Skip to main content

 Using less energy is the most direct way to both reduce your bills and your carbon footprint.

-Switching your electronics off standby could save you £65 a year, according to Energy Saving Trust.
-Switching off your lights could save £25 a year, washing more carefully £34, and no longer using your tumble dryer £70 a year.
-Cutting down to a 4 minute shower would save the typical household £95.
+Switching your electronics off standby could save you £45 a year, according to Energy Saving Trust.
+Draught proofing could save £85, avoiding using a tumble dryer £50, and doing fewer and cooler laundry cycles £27.
+Cutting down to a 4 minute shower would save the typical household £45.

 You may also want to make longer term steps towards reducing energy use in your home.